Praelector

 A praelector is a traditional role at the University of Cambridge and the University of Oxford.
-The role differs somewhat between the two ancient universities.
+The role differs somewhat between the two universities.

 University of Cambridge

 At Cambridge, a praelector is the fellow of a college who formally presents students during their matriculation and the graduation ceremony at Cambridge, especially during the Congregation of the Regent House when degrees are conferred.

 University of Oxford

 At Oxford, a praelector may be a fellow of the college, but may also be a college tutor who is responsible for running an honours school in the absence of a fellow.
 A praelector may also hold a college fellowship.